coder/coder/docs/quickstart.md

 Please [install Coder](../install.md) before proceeding with the steps below.

-## First time admin user setup
+## First time owner user setup

-1. Run `coder login <your Access URL>` in a new terminal and follow the interactive instructions to create your admin user and password.
+1. Run `coder login <your Access URL>` in a new terminal and follow the interactive instructions to create your owner user and password.

 > If using `coder server --tunnel`, the Access URL appears in the terminal logs.